Citytracking/dotspotting/README.md

 	php_value include_path "./include:../flamework/include:."

 That tells PHP to look for stuff first in Dotspotting's `www/include` directory and then, if nothing is found, in Flamework's `include` directory.
 That's the "holding hands" part.
+Note that Dotspotting does not care about any of the "application" files in Flamework (signin.php, etc.) as it uses its own.

 *The `.htaccess` file is also where all the mod_rewrite rules for pretty URLs are defined.*